jtng3/tozny-rock-paper-scissors-game/README.md

 1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
-3. Read the encrypted secret key and the encrypted winner for the specified round from the Tozny database.
+3. Query for the result of the game that has been shared with the player from the Tozny database using the record type `rps-game-result` and the round number.
-4. Read the encrypted result of the game that has been shared with the player from the Tozny database.
+4. Read the encrypted result of the game.
 5. Decrypt the result of the game using the player's private key.
 6. Print the winner to the console.